 This story of what amounts to Chinese gang activity in an English seaport certainly flies in the face of Father Knox's rule, but despite the pidgin English, rice, and occasional opium smoking, one can spend a soothing and enjoyable evening with it.
 It is one of Burton's better efforts to make [amateur sleuth] Desmond Merrion effective as well as imaginative.
 The political background of the killings is credible and the villain reasonable enough.

 Did Noah Stewart spend a soothing and enjoyable evening with The Chinese Puzzle?
 One can safely say not.
-Noah goes on at great length about the "disgraceful attitudes and comments" in the book and places it on his Dread List of Mysteries to Avoid, an entertaining series of blog pieces I recommend to readers of this blog if they are not familiar with it.
+The book for him proved quite nettlesome.
+Noah condemns the "disgraceful attitudes and comments" in the book and places it on his Dread List of Mysteries to Avoid, a highly entertaining series of blog pieces I recommend to readers of this blog if they are not familiar with it.

 I hope Brad corrects me if I'm wrong, but it appears that he is suggesting that if one published a book with stereotypes and generalizations about a group in the 1950s one is an "out and out racist," but if one did these things in the 1920s and 1930s one is not responsible for them.
 This has the happy effect, we might think, of letting writers like Agatha Christie and Dorothy L. Sayers off the hook for, for example, antisemitic passages in their work, though I don't know what we should make, then, of Christie's very unattractive portrait of a Jewish woman in The Hollow, published in 1946, immediately after the Second World War.
 Shouldn't Christie have known better by that time?
 How could she be so unthinking?
 Should we conclude that she was an "out and out" anti-Semite?